Kong/terraform-provider-konnect/docs/resources/cloud_gateway_custom_domain.md

 This feature is currently in beta and is subject to change.

-Kind of the custom domain based on Cloud Gateway deployment.
-Default: "dedicated.v0"; must be one of ["dedicated.v0", "serverless.v1"]; Requires replacement if changed.
+Kind of the custom domain based on Cloud Gateway deployment. possible known values include one of ["dedicated.v0", "serverless.v1"]; Default: "dedicated.v0"; Requires replacement if changed.

 ### Read-Only